RoootTheFox/gd-pipebomb/about.md

 # Pipebomb

-Send your friends a pipe bomb via GD!
-Simply write them a message containing "pipebomb" and it'll go boom!
+Send your friends pipe bombs via GD!
+Simply write them a message containing "pipe bomb" and it'll go boom when they open it!